profetia/u/content/posts/papers/2024-08-27-reading-notes-just-in-time.md

 ---
 title: 'Reading Notes for "Just-In-Time Checkpointing: Low Cost Error Recovery from Deep Learning Training Failures"'
 date: 2024-08-27T22:21:09+08:00
 description: "A large amount of GPU work is wasted in periodic checkpointing and recovery.
-This paper proposes a just-in-time checkpointing mechanism that checkpoints the model only when a failure is detected, exploiting the fact that most errors occur due to failures of a single GPU or network device and replicas exists across all GPUs in data parallelism."
+This paper proposes a just-in-time checkpointing mechanism that checkpoints the model only when a failure is detected, exploiting the fact that most errors occur due to failures of a single GPU or network device and replicas exists across all GPUs in data parallelism, reducing the checkpointing overhead to negligible levels."
 tldr: "A large amount of GPU work is wasted in periodic checkpointing and recovery.
-This paper proposes a just-in-time checkpointing mechanism that checkpoints the model only when a failure is detected, exploiting the fact that most errors occur due to failures of a single GPU or network device and replicas exists across all GPUs in data parallelism."
+This paper proposes a just-in-time checkpointing mechanism that checkpoints the model only when a failure is detected, exploiting the fact that most errors occur due to failures of a single GPU or network device and replicas exists across all GPUs in data parallelism, reducing the checkpointing overhead to negligible levels."
 draft: false
 tags: ['papers', 'reading notes', 'mlsys', 'checkpointing']
 toc: true